Home > Option Strategy Finder > Bearish Trading Strategies

 Sell 1 ITM Call

-The bear call spread strategy requires the options trader to buy call options of a certain strike price and sell the same number of call options of lower strike price on the same underlying security expiring in the same month.
+Bear call spreads can be implemented by buying call options of a certain strike price and selling the same number of call options of lower strike price on the same underlying security expiring in the same month.

 Limited Downside Profit

-The maximum gain attainable using the bear call spread strategy is the credit taken in on entering the trade.
+The maximum gain attainable using the bear call spread options strategy is the credit received upon entering the trade.
 To reach the maximum profit, the stock price needs to close below the strike price of the lower striking call sold at expiration date where both options would expire worthless.

 The formula for calculating maximum profit is given below: